slamice/wri/Anne of Greene Gables and her Rise to Power/chapter16.md

 "I didn't mean so, not at all.
 I was being a hospitable host.
 Mrs. Barrymore said she smelled the drink on her daughters breathe as Diana laughed and fell to her feet in a heap, sleeping for hours, her face turning various rainbow colors, hopefully not heaving.
 Mrs. Barrymore has no room in her heart for gurgitating animals, only for vengeance."

 "Well, for Diana to drink so much pays a hefty price.
 There goes the neighborhood.
-The islanders will get their kick our of this, people won't like my wine anymore."
+The islanders will get their kicks out of this, people won't like my wine anymore."

-Not that they did anyway, Mrs. Pleb?
+Not that they did anyway, Mrs. Plebb?

 "You shouldn't be blamed for this Anne."